Everything you need to know about depression

 External factors leading to depression are things or events that happen in your life.
 For example:

 abuse from family, friends, school staff or employers

 life changes such as transitions between school, university and work

 a break-up with a partner.

 Internal factors leading to depression are things that occur inside your brain.
 For example:

-- Other biological factors: There are other biological factors in our lives that can cause depression, such as problems with our brain chemistry, nutrition, hormones, immune system and gut health.3
+Other biological factors: There are other biological factors in our lives that can cause depression, such as problems with our brain chemistry, nutrition, hormones, immune system and gut health.

 People affected by depression often experience negative thinking patterns and may stop doing their regular activities, which can make their symptoms worse.
 In other words, depression becomes a bit of a cycle: your mood is so down, you don’t feel like doing anything, so you stop doing the things you enjoy or that you need to do (such as schoolwork or daily tasks), which makes you feel even worse.

-If you feel low on more days than not for a few weeks, or if you really aren’t sure why you feel so bad, there might be something serious going on.
+If you feel low almost every day for a few weeks, or if you really aren’t sure why you feel so bad, there might be something serious going on.

 Do I have depression or anxiety?